 A CONCAWE Workshop held in September 1986 reviewed the possibilities for shorter tests and reduced animal usage in test methods for assessing potential carcinogenicity of mineral oils.
 The tests examined included various in vitro assays, two short-term in vivo assays, and shortened versions of long-term skin painting assays.
-In combination with other data, such tests may provide some indication of the likely carcinogenicity of oils.
-However, further development and validation are necessary, the need remains for some long-term skin painting studies, and account must be taken of the inherent uncertainties in extrapolating animal data to humans.
+In combination with other data, such tests may provide some indication of

-88/62 THE CONTROL OF VEHICLE EVAPORATIVE AND REFUELLING EMISSIONS -THE "ON-BOARD" SYSTEM
+88/62 THE CONTROL OF VEHICLE EVAPORATIVE AND REFUELLING EMISSIONS - THE "ON-BOARD" SYSTEM